railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Open ERP has a system to manage migrations semi-automatically.
 To update specific modules, or the whole database, you only need to start the server with the argument:–\ ``update=NAME_OF_MODULE``\   or \
-``–update=all``\ (that's minor module changes).
+``–update=all``\ (that is minor module changes).

-New stable versions of Open ERP sometimes require operations that aren't provided in the automated migration.
+New stable versions of Open ERP sometimes require operations that are not provided in the automated migration.
 Tiny, the creator and maintainer of Open ERP, has a policy of supporting migration from all official stable releases to the latest.
 Scripts are provided for each new release of a stable version.
 These carry out the upgrade from the previous major version to the new major version.